theflyoccultist/github_cli/README.md

 - Retrieve recent activity for a specific GitHub user.
 - Display activity with user-friendly descriptions for different event types.
+- Display the date and the repository URL address.

 ## Prerequisites